Approved Date – 02/22/2021

 4.1.
 Identification of Incidents

 4.1.1.
-All users of the DC Government system must refer cybersecurity-related suspicious activities or concerns ("security incident") to OCTO for security incident handling.
+All users of the DC Government system must refer cybersecurity-related suspicious activities or concerns (security events) to the OCTOHelps or the Security Operations Center (SOC) for the appropriate security review and handling through the following:

 4.1.2.
 After the security incident is reported to OCTO, or after it is discovered by OCTO's internal monitoring, OCTO will take the following actions:

-4.1.2.2.
-Take steps to investigate, escalate, remediation, refer, otherwise address the incident.
+• Take steps to investigate, escalate, remediate, refer, otherwise address the incident.

 4.2.
 Cyber Security Incident Response Team (CSIRT) and Coordinator

 4.2.1.
 CSIRT Coordinator: OCTO will have a dedicated CSIRT coordinator that is responsible for all communication regarding security incidents.
-The CSTRT coordinator is responsible for resolving and reporting security incidents and assembling a CSTRT team.
-The Chief Technology Officer or his or her designee must designate an OCTO employee to serve as the CSIRT coordinator.
+The CSIRT coordinator is responsible for resolving and reporting security incidents and assembling a CSIRT team.
+The Chief Technology Officer (CTO) or his or her designee must designate an OCTO employee to serve as the CSIRT coordinator.

 4.3.
 Security Incident Classification Matrix

-OCTO must establish a Security Incident Assessment Classification Matrix ("Matrix") to guide CSIRT's response to each security incident.
-The Matrix must establish a class of security incidents and specific procedures for responding to each class of security incident.
-The description of each class of security incidents must also identify the OCTO personnel and DC Agency personnel that must be contacted and engaged to resolve the security incident.
-The Matrix must establish escalation procedures that identify contact persons within OCTO and, if applicable DC Agencies, to respond to each level of escalation.
+OCTO has established a Security Incident Assessment Classification Matrix (Matrix) to guide CSIRT's response to each security incident.
+The Matrix establishes a class of security incidents and specific procedures for responding to each class of security incident.
+The description of each class of security incidents identifies the OCTO personnel and DC Agency personnel which must be contacted and engaged to resolve the security incident.
+Lastly, the Matrix contains escalation procedures that identify contact persons within OCTO and, if applicable DC Agencies, to respond to each level of escalation and must be included within the Incident Response Plan.

 4.4.
 Documentation and Communication of Incidents